yunanzz/FinalProject/README.md

 ## Data Wrangling

-In data wrangling, main parts could be summarized as 1) transforming non-standard format data (JSON) into standard data, 2) deal with missing values
+In data wrangling, main parts could be summarized as 1) transforming non-standard format data (JSON) into standard data, 2) deal with missing values.

 ## R Shiny